 On April 19, a bomb destroyed the home of Z. Alexander Lobby, the defense attorney representing many of the protesters.
-The bombing of Lobby’s home triggered a mass march to city hall where two thousand five hundred protesters demanded answers from Mayor West.
+The bombing of Lobby’s home triggered a mass march to city hall where 2,500 protesters demanded answers from Mayor West.
 Diane Nash pointedly asked Mayor West if it was wrong for a citizen of Nashville to discriminate against his fellow citizens because of his race or skin color.
 The mayor admitted that it was wrong, giving the students an important symbolic victory in their campaign.
 Nash then asked the mayor if the lunch counters in Nashville should be desegregated.
 They mayor said they should.